Controlling Excitons in Quasi-1D Perovskites by Dielectric Screening and Connectivity: Results and Discussion

 In the face-sharing structure, the lowest-energy VBM to CBM transition is located at the high-symmetry point U (Fig.~\ref{Figure3}(d)).
-Analogous to the two other cases, the reciprocal-space direction corresponding to the in-chain direction exhibits the largest electronic dispersion, albeit significantly smaller than that of the corner- and edge-sharing structures.
-The band gap, calculated to be 2.54\,eV with DFT-PBE+SOC and increased by 1.48\,eV with G$_0$W$_0$ (Table~\ref{Tab1}), is the largest among the three connectivity motifs.
+Analogous to the two other connectivity motifs, the reciprocal-space direction corresponding to the in-chain direction exhibits the largest electronic dispersion, albeit significantly smaller than that of the corner- and edge-sharing structures with electron and hole effective massses of m$^*_{e_{\parallel}}$=1.20m$_e$ and m$^*_{h_{\parallel}}$=-1.01m$_e$ respectively (Table~\ref{Tab1}).
+The band gap, calculated to be 2.54\,eV with DFT-PBE+SOC and increased by 1.48\,eV with G$_0$W$_0$ (Table~\ref{Tab1}), is the largest of the three model structures, in line with earlier reports \cite{kamminga_role_2017}.
 Consequently, the exciton binding energy of 1276\,meV is larger than that of the corner- and the face-sharing structure too.
 The imaginary part of the dielectric function (Fig.~\ref{Figure3} (e)) has the highest intensity in the in-chain direction, with a complex excitonic signature arising from the flat bands that comprise the VBM and CBM.
 Given the low-symmetry space group of the face-sharing structure, the point group of the high-symmetry point U was not identified.
 Regardless of that, we observe that the onset of the dielectric function is composed of four states, one dark and three bright with relative oscillator strength similar to the corner-sharing structure (Table~\ref{Tab1}).
 We note that while the exciton binding energy of the first bright state is larger than that of the edge-sharing structure, the in-chain exciton extent is similar (Table~\ref{Tab1}).